+as a starting point for schools/centres when preparing a risk assessment/operating

+procedure for this activity.

+Proximity to water - drowning

+Rise in water levels, rivers or incoming tides - drowning

+HAZARDS Slips, trips and falls

+Hypothermia/hyperthermia

+Falling objects

-as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-Proximity to water - drowning HAZARDS Rise in water levels, rivers or incoming tides - drowning HAZARUS Slips, trips and falls Hypothermia/hyperthermia Falling objects Water borne diseases/pollution Injuries from equipment e.g. ranging poles, geology hammers Environmental damage by groups SAFETY M EASURES - approved by Head/EVC (and LA Outdoor Education Adviser if fieldwork will take place in ing environment as defined in Table Pii or involves an adventure activity as defined in ii of this guidance) Detailed weather forecast including tide times for coastal locations Careful site choice for river studies taking into account forecast and recent rainfall iate protective clothing and footwear worn for the venue/weather/activity ared to change planned activity in adverse conditions Helmets for participants operating at base of cliffs (e.g. geology trips) Young people briefed and supervised re safe use of equipment Hands washed in clean water prior to eating if water quality suspect Avoid damage to environment (eg soil pits, collection of samples etc.), particularly in sensitive areas e.g. SSSIs, nature reserves NOTES A numbe er of recent accidents and fatalities have reflected an underestimation of the power of even when shallow, and the effect of sudden immersion.
-River study sites should be , , , , , , , , , , , , , , , , , , , , , water, even when shallow, and the effect of sudden immersion.
+Water borne diseases/pollution

+Injuries from equipment e.g. ranging poles, geology hammers

+Environmental damage by groups

+- Leader approved by Head/EVC (and LA Outdoor Education Adviser if fieldwork will take place in demanding environment as defined in Table Pii or involves an adventure activity as defined in Table Piii of this guidance) - Detailed weather forecast including tide times for coastal locations - Careful site choice for river studies taking into account forecast and recent rainfall - Appropriate protective clothing and footwear worn for the venue/weather/activity - Be prepared to change planned activity in adverse conditions - Helmets for participants operating at base of cliffs (e.g. geology trips) - Young people briefed and supervised re safe use of equipment - Eye protection if using geology hammers - WCA/Environment agency consulted re pollution and environmental issues prior to site use - Hands washed in clean water prior to eating if water quality suspect - Avoid damage to environment (eg soil pits, collection of samples etc.), particularly in sensitive areas e.g. SSSIs, nature reserves

+A number of recent accidents and fatalities have reflected an underestimation of the power of water, even when shallow, and the effect of sudden immersion.
 River study sites should be carefully chosen beforehand and not used if water levels rise in a short period of time or beyond a safe level.
 Visit leaders should have good knowledge of the site and the likelihood and severity of flooding.

 FISHING ACTIVITY Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Drowning, Slips, trips and falls Hook injuries Water borne disease or pollution Electric shock QUALIFICATIONS Suitable transferable qualification e.g. lifesaving or water rescue award unless rescue cover provided at venue SAFETY MEASURES
+HAZARDS Drowning, Slips, trips and falls Hook injuries Water borne disease or pollution Electric shock QUALIFICATIONS Suitable transferable qualification e.g. lifesaving or water rescue award unless rescue cover provided at venue

-- Leader approved by Head/EVC - Detailed weather forecast - Careful choice of venue to reflect conditions and group experience - Continuous supervision of group - Young people briefed on approach to and from the bank - Appropriate protective clothing worn for weather conditions - Buoyancy aids worn if fishing in river (and considered if close to deep water with risk of falling in) - Suitable footwear worn by all group members to minimize risk of slips, trips and falls. - Route on shore chosen to minimise risk of slips, trips and falls - Equipment used by beginners under constant supervision, young people instructed in correct use - Warn about 'back cast' and arrange group to minimise risk - Water confidence of individuals known/taken into account when planning activity/venue - Defined and agreed fishing area - Emergency equipment carried, including method to re-warm individuals if appropriate - Effective safety cover provided able to deal with someone falling in - Effective means to communicate with group and attract their immediate attention if required - Checks made re pollution and environmental issues prior to site use - Hands cleaned prior to eating if water quality suspect - Venue chosen away from any overhead power lines
+- Leader approved by Head/EVC - Detailed weather forecast - Careful choice of venue to reflect conditions and group experience - Continuous supervision of group - Young people briefed on approach to and from the bank - Appropriate protective clothing worn for weather conditions - Buoyancy aids worn if fishing in river (and considered if close to deep water with risk of falling in) - Suitable footwear worn by all group members to minimize risk of slips, trips and falls. - Route on shore chosen to minimise risk of slips, trips and falls - Equipment used by beginners under constant supervision, young people instructed in correct use - Warn about 'back cast' and arrange group to minimise risk - Water confidence of individuals known/taken into account when planning activity/venue - Defined and agreed fishing area - Emergency equipment carried, including method to re-warm individuals if appropriate - Effective safety cover provided able to deal with someone falling in - Effective means to communicate with group and attract their immediate attention if required - Checks made repollution and environmental issues prior to site use - Hands cleaned prior to eating if water quality suspect - Venue chosen away from any overhead power lines